michaelweiss/topic-model-explorer/README.md

 # Topic Model Explorer

 This is a tool for exploring topic models built on top of [streamlit.io](https://www.streamlit.io).
-TThere are two versions of the tool:
+There are two versions of the tool with different objectives:

 ## tme.py